notarikon-nz/subversive/README.md

 ### Phase 2 - Tactical Features (Next Up)
 - [X] Mind control
+- [ ] Interactive terminal system with color-coding*
 - [ ] Stealth detection mechanics
 - [ ] Basic combat system
 - [ ] Equipment and cybernetics

+* Terminal systems can hide both mission-relevant and lore data - colour-coding allows the player to know which is which, in case the lore is not of interest.

 ### Phase 3 - Strategy Layer
 - [ ] Global map and region control